elementary-br/the-vala-tutorial/properties_ownership.md

 public owned Object property { owned get { return new Object(); } }
 ```

 Unowned references play a similar role to pointers which are described later.
 They are however much simpler to use than pointers, as they can be easily converted to normal references.
-However, in general they should not be widely used in the programs unless you have a good reason.
+However, in general they should not be widely used in the program unless you have a good reason.